10 Things to do Before You Call an Estate Agent

 If you have lots of things that you don’t want to get rid of, but you don’t actually need on display, use the loft, use under-bed storage, but get it out of sight.
 DO NOT stuff it into the cupboard under the stairs or fitted wardrobes and the like.
 Viewers will look in there, so you don’t want it all falling out on their heads!
 If you have too much stuff or items that are too big to hide under the bed, consider getting a storage locker for a few weeks.
 If the house looks great it will sell quickly, so this small investment will be well worth it.

 We all have those niggly little jobs in our houses that need doing.
 I currently have 2 taps that don’t work and a couple of cracked tiles in the bathroom – to name but two.
 It’s easy to stop noticing these things when you live with them, but believe me when you are selling your house, potential buyers will notice.
 Make sure the sillicone around the bath and kitchen worktops is fresh and clean, and you have done any little repairs.
 Not doing these jobs makes the house look a bit unloved, which makes people wonder if there are bigger jobs that have been left.
 This could mean they offer you less money than they otherwise might, or just don’t make an offer at all.

 3. Refresh Your Paintwork

-As part of your DIY jobs, going round and touching up the paintwork is also really important.
+As part of your DIY jobs to get your house ready to sell, going round and touching up the paintwork is also really important.
 I have two young kids, so our walls below waist height are always a bit grubby!
 Freshening up your paintwork is a really cheap and easy way to instantly give a room a lift.

 4. Ditch the Dodgy Decor